Blacklist

 Section titled “How Releases Get Blacklisted”Releases are added to the blacklist automatically when:

-- The quality gate auto-rejects a download (quality same or worse than existing)
+- The quality gate auto-rejects a download (quality same or worse than the existing copy) — reason

 Blacklist Types